 Type 2 diabetes has become an epidemic in China.
-(The Chinese diet, even today, is not very rich in sugars.)
+(Even today, the Chinese diet is not very rich in sugars.)

 - Diabetes type 2 patients rose from about 20 million in 2000 to about 110 million in 2015, and a forecast of 150 million in 2040.
 By 1980, type 2 diabetes in China was an uncommon disease.

 The leading cause of T2D is transitioning from a plant-based diet to a highly processed and industrialized animal protein diet combined with a stressful lifestyle.

 - The most notable dietary change in the period under consideration is a dramatic consumption increase in meat, dairy, pastries, and fast food.
 Chinese cuisine is based mainly on frying; switching to cheaply refined oils has turned them into trans fats.